Equalized Time Reversal Beamforming for Indoor Wireless Communications: Conclusions

 \section{Conclusions}

 We have analyzed a baseband TR beamforming system using two propagation models commonly used in indoor wireless communications.
 In particular, this analysis is relevant for pico and femtocells in conventional wideband systems such as WiFi networks.
-We derived a novel closed-form approximation for the ISI power in such scenarios in single-user wideband systems without rate back-off, which leads to a more accurate estimation of the probability of bit error compared to previous works.
+We derived a novel closed-form approximation for the ISI power in such scenarios in single-user wideband systems without rate back-off, and compare the probability of bit error obtained under different propagation conditions.

-{We defined performance parameters for the spatial focusing and time compression properties of TR beamforming and found closed-form approximations for them.
+We analyzed parameters for the spatial focusing and time compression properties of TR beamforming and found closed-form approximations for them.
 By analyzing this parameters under two channel models, we found that TR performance is strongly dependent on propagation conditions.
-Specifically, there are no significant variations of the ratio between desired signal power and ISI power with respect to bandwidth if strong scattering is present (e.g. Model 2).
-However, strong variations in this parameter with respect to bandwidth are observed under weak scattering (e.g. Model 1).}
+Specifically, there are significant variations on the ISI power depending on the power delay profile, the symbol duration (bandwidth), and the channel delay spread.
+Hence, no general conclusions can be extracted for the ISI for specific propagation conditions.

-We proposed an Equalized TR technique that mitigates the ISI based on a previous work by our group \cite{fouda2012}.
+We then proposed an equalized TR technique as a solution to mitigate ISI.
 ETR uses a single ZF pre-equalizer at the transmitter in cascade configuration with the TR pre-filters.
-We showed that the proposed technique greatly enhances the performance of conventional TR with low impact to its beamforming capability.
+Unlike previous approaches, we analytically showed that the proposed technique greatly enhances the performance of conventional TR with low impact to its beamforming capability.
 An upper bound on the received power of ETR was also derived, which corresponds to a lower bound on the probability of bit error.

 The spatial focusing performance of conventional TR and ETR was analyzed by calculating the signal power at an unintended receiver with uncorrelated CIR.
 We showed that the effective power ratio and the apparent power ratio between the receiver and the interfered user increase with either the channel delay spread or the signal bandwidth.
 Moreover, it was shown that the use of ETR has a small impact over this spatial focusing parameters.